consensusnetworks/casimir/contracts/ethereum/README.md

    $$UserStake =\frac{UserStake_0\times DistributionSum}{UserDistributionSum_0}$$

    Where:
    - $UserStake$: The calculated current stake of the user, including compounded rewards.
-(This is `users[userAddress].stake` in the contract.)
+This is **`users[userAddress].stake`** in the contract.
    - $UserStake_0$: The initial stake of the user at the time of their last deposit or stake update.
-(This is also `users[userAddress].stake` in the contract.)
+This is also **`users[userAddress].stake`** in the contract.
    - $DistributionSum$: The current cumulative sum of reward-to-stake ratios in the contract.
-(This is `distributionSum` in the contract.)
+This is **`distributionSum`** in the contract.
    - $UserDistributionSum_0$: The cumulative sum of reward-to-stake ratios at the time the user made their last deposit or update to their stake.
-(This is `users[userAddress].distributionSum0` in the contract.)
+This is **`users[userAddress].distributionSum0`** in the contract.

 This approach ensures that users receive rewards proportional to their staked amount and that these rewards are compounded over time as new rewards are distributed.

+#### Oracles

+The contract uses two sufficiently decentralized Chainlink oracles.
+The first oracle provides a PoR feed that aggregates the total of all Casimir validator balances on the Beacon chain.
+The second oracle automates checking for contract balance changes, responds with relevant validator actions, and updates the contract (only when necessary conditions are met).
+See more about Chainlink PoR feeds [here](https://docs.chain.link/data-feeds/proof-of-reserve).
+See more about Chainlink automation upkeeps [here](https://docs.chain.link/chainlink-automation/introduction).

+#### Withdrawals

+Users can initiate a withdrawal of any amount of their stake at any time.
+Full exits and withdrawal liquidity are still a WIP.
+In the meantime, valid user withdrawals up to the to total current `readyDeposits` will be fulfilled by the contract.